lwjohnst86/nefa-code/doc/manuscript.md

 reflects whole-body insulin sensitivity [@AbdulGhani2007].
 Beta-cell function was assessed using the Insulinogenic Index [@Wareham1995] over HOMA-IR (IGI/IR) and the Insulin Secretion-Sensitivity Index-2 (ISSI-2) [@Retnakaran2009].
-IGI/IR is a measure of the first phase insulin secretion while ISSI-2 is analogous to the disposition index (but using OGTT values).
+IGI/IR is a measure of the first phase of insulin secretion while ISSI-2 is analogous to the disposition index (but using OGTT values).
 Each index has been validated against gold standard measures [@Matthews1985; @Matsuda1999; @Retnakaran2009].